pingsoli/shell/README.md

 # Shell Scripts

 ## Description
-this repo contains useful tools installation and conveninet scripts.
+this repo contains automation scripts to initialize ubuntu system.
+These scripts install useful tools and do something automatically.

-NOTE: not tested on other unix-like system.